 Mobility is just one area in which assistive technology can improve the lives of seniors.
 If you struggle with another concern, keep reading to learn how modern devices may be able to help.

 Many seniors may experience a decline in their hearing or vision as they age.
 Glasses are usually an easy fix for vision problems, but hearing can be a little trickier.
 Those who are hard of hearing may consider getting hearing aids which come in a few different forms:

-- Completely-in-canal are the smallest and least visible.
+- Completely-in-canal is the smallest and least visible.
 They are less likely to pick up excessive wind, but they might not allow for volume control.
 Because of their small size, they may need to be recharged more frequently than options that allow for larger batteries.

 - In-the-ear hearing aids are larger and fill a portion of the outer ear.
-They’re often easier to handle due to their larger size, and may allow for features like volume control.
+They’re often easier to handle due to their larger size and may allow for features like volume control.
 Because of their larger size, however, these are often more clearly visible.

 - Behind the ear aids are the largest and most universally usable variety.
 The main portion of the device is hooked on behind the ear, with a small bit of tubing fed into the ear canal.
 These allow for volume control and other features and are well-suited to those with more advanced hearing loss.

 For those with eyesight difficulties, glasses are usually the most helpful solution.
 There are two primary ways in which eyesight is often impaired in seniors:

 - Nearsightedness: Those who are nearsighted may have difficulty seeing details at a distance.
 This form of sight impairment often develops from a younger age, but seniors may notice their distance sight degrading with time too.